talhaahussain/RESTful-spreadsheet/README.md

 Please note that `sc.py` will not run unless the `-r` flag has been supplied, followed by one of the two above options provided.

 `firebase_backend.py` can be run to clear any current data in a Firebase Realtime Database (assuming you've already exported the database name in this session). `sqlite_backend.py` can be run to test the database functions.

+The microservice should listen on port 3000, once running.